Roadside stall owners in Nasinu warned

 Executive Chair Felix Magnus warns that stall owners found violating these regulations will face severe consequences, including the demolition of their stalls and referral to law enforcement.

-Magnus is encouraging the public to report any suspected illegal activity through the online platform, nasinu.online.
+Magnus is encouraging the public to report any suspected illegal activity through their online platform.

 Article continues after advertisement